 When was the hoard buried?

-We think the hoard was buried around late 6th or early 7th centuries (650-670 AD).
-This is because some objects in the hoard are similar to pieces found at sites which can be better dated.
+The hoard was buried in the 7th century (AD 650-675).
+We know this because some objects in the hoard are similar to pieces found at sites which can be better dated.

 Who buried the hoard?